Whole Episode: 29 January 2012

-In the webcast of 29 January 2012, we discussed being pragmatic, feigning indifference to attract a man, ignosticism versus atheism, explaining atheism, and more.
-Greg Perkins of Objectivist Answers was my audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 29 January 2012, I answered questions on being pragmatic, feigning indifference to attract a man, ignosticism versus atheism, explaining atheism, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: Unfortunately, I've been distracted by the WTFuffles this week.
 However, since the matter is of little significance to me, and I'll be focusing on my real work this upcoming week, and I encourage others to do the same.
 Also, remember that SnowCon 2012 will be March 15th to 18th in mountains of Colorado.